andrewcmyers/lwon/README.md

 ## Syntax

-* `{` introduces a dictionary, which is a sequence of key: value pairs, where keys are string values.
+* `{` introduces a dictionary, which is a sequence of key/value pairs, where keys are string values.
 Keys may be repeated.
+Keys may be separated from values by a colon (`:`).
 Key/value pairs may optionally be separated by commas, but note that commas are not a natural delimiter for short strings.

 * `[` introduces an array.
 Elements are delimited by commas.
 Elements may be quoted to escape